Berlioz/PADbot/README.md

 ### Command Documentation
 * !pad help: lists plugins associated with Asterbot.
 Some naming confusion, because plugins have multiple keywords.
 I have reproduced the most popular ones in here.
-* !pad help <command>: displays internal help information for a specific command.
+* !pad help [command]: displays internal help information for a specific command.

 #### Users
-* !pad register <username> <fc> <padherder_name>: registers a certain username (distinct from your IRC) nick together with a required PAD friend code and an optional padherder username, which may be the same as the registered username.
+* !pad register [username] [fc] [padherder_name]: registers a certain username (distinct from your IRC) nick together with a required PAD friend code and an optional padherder username, which may be the same as the registered username.
-* !pad register alias <username>: registers your CURRENT IRC nick as an alias of the provided username.
+* !pad register alias [username]: registers your CURRENT IRC nick as an alias of the provided username.
 Aliases may be used whenever another call requires a username.
-* !pad register padherder <padherder_name>: registers a padherder account name with the account matching your current IRC nick.
+* !pad register padherder [padherder_name]: registers a padherder account name with the account matching your current IRC nick.
 Yes, it's awkward.
 I'll fix it eventually.
 In any case, this should only be used for legacy users registered before padherder integration.
 * !pad who: prints your friend code and padherder home page (if known) into the current IRC channel.
-* !pad who <username>: prints the friend code and padherder home page (if known) of another user.
+* !pad who [username]: prints the friend code and padherder home page (if known) of another user.
-* !pad group <username>: prints the urgent dungeon group associated with a given user's friend code in NA.
+* !pad group [username]: prints the urgent dungeon group associated with a given user's friend code in NA.

 #### Lookup
-* !pad which <search_key>: prints the list of all monsters with names that contain search_key.
+* !pad which [search_key]: prints the list of all monsters with names that contain search_key.
-* !pad which <color> <search_key>: prints the list of all monsters with names that contain search_key, that have the specified main element.
+* !pad which [color] [search_key]: prints the list of all monsters with names that contain search_key, that have the specified main element.
-* !pad lookup <monster>: displays detailed information about the specified monster.
+* !pad lookup [monster]: displays detailed information about the specified monster.
-* !pad query <monster> <fact>: displays a certain fact about the specified monster.
+* !pad query [monster] [fact]: displays a certain fact about the specified monster.
 The following facts are supported: NAME, ID, STARS, ELEMENT, TYPES, COST, AWAKENINGS, SKILL, LEADER, STATS, HP, ATK, RCV, BST.
-* !pad chain <monster>: displays the full branching evolution chain for the specified monster.
+* !pad chain [monster]: displays the full branching evolution chain for the specified monster.
-* !pad mats <monster>: displays all possible evolutions for the specified monster, together with the materials required to evolve.
+* !pad mats [monster]: displays all possible evolutions for the specified monster, together with the materials required to evolve.
-* !pad mats_for <monster>: displays the materials required to evolve into the specified monster, from its previous form.
+* !pad mats_for [monster]: displays the materials required to evolve into the specified monster, from its previous form.
-* !pad stamina <start> <end> <timezone>: calculates how much time it will take to get <end> stamina starting from <start> (default 0) and what time that will be.
+* !pad stamina [start] [end] [timezone]: calculates how much time it will take to get END stamina starting from START (default 0) and what time that will be.
 Specify your timezone in GMT, e.g -8 or +11.

 #### Calculators
-* !pad calc <expression>: evaluates a mathematical expression.
+* !pad calc [expression]: evaluates a mathematical expression.
 Input is sanitized, so don't try anything frisky.
-* !pad exp <monster>: prints how much experience is required to max out a specific monster, and translates that into pengdras, kings, and supers.
+* !pad exp [monster]: prints how much experience is required to max out a specific monster, and translates that into pengdras, kings, and supers.
-* !pad exp <monster> <current_level>: as above, but with a specific starting level instead of 1.
+* !pad exp [monster] [current_level]: as above, but with a specific starting level instead of 1.
-* !pad rank <rank>: displays the cumulative experience, friend count, and team cost associated with a specfic player rank.
+* !pad rank [rank]: displays the cumulative experience, friend count, and team cost associated with a specfic player rank.
-* !pad rank <from> <to>: displays the difference between two ranks, including a (probably) depressing accounting of the rank experience required in terms of KoG runs.
+* !pad rank [from] [to]: displays the difference between two ranks, including a (probably) depressing accounting of the rank experience required in terms of KoG runs.
 * !pad skillup k N p: calculates the probability of getting k successful skillups in N feeds, given a skillup chance of p (defaults to 0.2).
 * !pad skillup K/c: calculates how many skillup feeders you must farm in order to get K skillups with probability c.

 #### Gachapon
 * !pad tags: displays all known godfest tags, as well as reminder information about how to format them.
-* !pad rem <monster>: displays what PADbot belives to be true about a certain monster's eligability to be rolled in the gachapon module.
+* !pad rem [monster]: displays what PADbot belives to be true about a certain monster's eligability to be rolled in the gachapon module.
-* !pad roll <godfest_tags>: simulates a single pull from the REM inside the provided godfest.
+* !pad roll [godfest_tags]: simulates a single pull from the REM inside the provided godfest.
-* !pad roll NUMBER <godfest_tags>: simulates NUMBER pulls from the REM inside the provided godfest, and prints only the gods you rolled.
+* !pad roll NUMBER [godfest_tags]: simulates NUMBER pulls from the REM inside the provided godfest, and prints only the gods you rolled.
-* !pad roll <search_key> <godfest_tags>: simulates pulls until you roll a monster whose name contains search_key, and tells you the (probably) depressing count and (almost certainly) depressing amount of money wasted.
+* !pad roll [search_key] [godfest_tags]: simulates pulls until you roll a monster whose name contains search_key, and tells you the (probably) depressing count and (almost certainly) depressing amount of money wasted.
 * !pad kitty: simulates a single pull from the Sanrio collab REM.
 * !pad batrem: simulates a single pull from the Batman Arkham Origins collab REM.